 God judges nations

-God judges nations.
-He judged Israel by sending Israel and Judah into captivity because of their repeated failure, despite many warnings from God, to keep His commandments and His statutes.
-He warned them in advance of what he was going to do (See, e.g., Je.
-25.11).
-His prophets repeatedly warned the Jews, not only of the consequences of their sins, but also pointed out their specific sins.
+Israel failed God and He judged them by sending Israel and Judah into captivity because of their repeated failure, despite many warnings from God, to keep His commandments and His statutes.
+His prophets repeatedly pointed out their specific sins and warned them of the consequences of their sins, He warned them of the seventy years captivity and their dispersion among all peoples.
 Here are a few of the many relevant prophecies of warning to Israel:

 - “… [F]or the LORD hath a controversy with the inhabitants of the land, because there is no truth, nor mercy, nor knowledge of God in the land.
 By swearing, and lying, and killing, and stealing, and committing adultery, they break out, and blood toucheth blood.
 Therefore shall the land mourn, and every one that dwelleth therein shall languish, with the beasts of the field, and with the fowls of heaven; the fishes of the sea also shall be taken away…. ” (Ho.
 4.1-3).
 Israel was willfully ignorant: “… because thou hast rejected knowledge, I will also reject thee, that thou shalt be no more priest to me: seeing thou hast forgotten the law of thy God, I will also forget thy children….
 (See Ho.
 4.6-11).”